Bhavnagar Terminus railway station

-Bhavnagar Terminus is a railway station serving Bhavnagar town, in Bhavnagar district of the Indian state of Gujarat.
+Bhavnagar Terminus railway station (station code:- BVC) is a railway station serving Bhavnagar town, in Bhavnagar district of the Indian state of Gujarat.
 It is under Bhavnagar railway division of Western Railway zone of Indian Railways.
 Bhavnagar Terminus is "A" category station of Bhavnagar railway division of Western Railway zone.
+As of 2022, a single electric broad-gauge railway line exists.